-In 1997 the landmark Ouhakanaku v. the State of Georgia case ended with the supreme court ruling that forbidding inter-species adoption violated the bill of rights, which itself was amended in 1987 to recognize all species as deserving the same rights and liberties.
+In 1997 the landmark Ouhakanaku v. the State of Georgia case ended with the supreme court ruling that forbidding inter-species adoption violated the law, which itself was amended in 1986 to recognize all sentient species as deserving the same rights and liberties.

 Ouhakanaku v. the State of Georgia

-Recognized as the first case of inter-species adoption, Sigsikapa Ouhakanuku (a naturalized Gimelian citizen of the United States) Was denied the right to adopt her human partner of three years’ children by her county clerk which lead to the world famous lawsuit of Ouhakanaku v. the State of Georgia which went all the way to the supreme court and ended with the ban on adoption based on one’s species to be unconstitutional in a 7-2 ruling.
+Recognized as the first case of inter-species adoption, Sigsikapa Ouhakanuku (a naturalized Gimelian citizen of the United States) Was denied the right to adopt the children of her human partner of three years by her county clerk which lead to the world famous lawsuit of Ouhakanaku v. the State of Georgia which went all the way to the supreme court and ended with the ban on adoption based on one’s species to be unconstitutional in a 7-2 ruling.

 Human — Venusian

 Adoptions between humans and Venusians are extremely rare in both ways, not only due to the biochemical barrier between species make cohabitation difficult but also due to the vastly different upbringing of the species.
 Human parents are generally ill-equipped to deal with a child requiring 20 or more hours a day of constant stimulation while many Venusians find human children’s lack of autonomy difficult to compensate for.